-Seahawks draft analysis: Three reasons why Seattle drafted Jordyn Brooks
+NFL draft analysis: Three reasons the Seahawks picked Texas Tech’s Jordyn Brooks

 “We found a guy that could really check all the boxes,” Carroll said.
 “We love his attitude.”

-Schneider noted that Brooks “was homeless for a while there” and that how he overcame that was further proof to the Seahawks that he’d be a good fit.
+Schneider noted that Brooks “was homeless for a while there,” and how he overcame that was further proof that he’d be a good fit.

-Brooks, who also has a twin sister, and his family had to “find a way” to get through that period of their life, Schneider said.
+Brooks, who has a twin sister, and his family had to “find a way” to get through that period of their life, Schneider said.

 “And he came across like they were able to handle it,” Schneider said.
 “They stuck together.
 They were able to figure it out.”

-The tape, the biographical info and the meetings with Brooks ultimately painted a picture of the kind of player Seattle wants to get as many of in its locker room.
+The tape, the biographical info and the meetings with Brooks painted a picture of the kind of player the Seahawks want to get in their locker room.

 “He’s bound and determined to make it,” Schneider said.
-“He’s overcome a lot and he’s got a ton of grit.”
+“He’s overcome a lot, and he’s got a ton of grit.”

 He’s also confident.

-While Brooks said he was surprised to be picked by the Seahawks since he had not heard a word from them since the combine, he said “I wasn’t surprised by the first round.”
+Brooks said he was surprised to be picked by the Seahawks because he had not heard from them since the combine, but he said, “I wasn’t surprised by the first round.”

 Confidence and perseverance?
 The Seahawks will take that.

-The Seahawks also may have not contacted Brooks in part to try to keep their interest in him as quiet as possible.
+The Seahawks might have not contacted Brooks in part to try to keep their interest in him as quiet as possible.

 Schneider said he actually wasn’t at the meeting the team held with Brooks at the combine because he had other commitments.

-“I totally stayed away from him,” Schneider said, saying the Seahawks had also met with Brooks at the Senior Bowl and by the time of the combine felt they had all the info they needed.
+“I totally stayed away from him,” Schneider said, saying the Seahawks had met with Brooks at the Senior Bowl and by the time of the combine they felt they had all the info they needed.

 “It just kind of fit and fell just right,” Carroll said.